na-na-hi/renget/archive/how2playba.md

 This is the bonsai part.
 **Level up whoever you're *using* at the moment**.
 It's easier to max out 3 students to 3777 (EX/basic/enhanced/sub skill) than 1 student to 5MMM (M = max lvl).
 It's best to keep small rosters, so keep things at a 1 team per colour scale.
 You use each team for **all content related to their colour**.
 For example, you use the same 4 characters in your red team for all the red PvE missions, the bounties, and the red raids (Kaiten and Hieronymus).
 Once you have more resources you can branch out to a wider roster.

+**You only need 2 healers and tanks at the start**.
+Because you need to use at most 2 teams in the missions, limit urself to just 2.
+Because their attack types don't matter you only need to swap around the DPS

-A good start to every account is upgrading ur Serina to 2\*, as she's your best friend early on.
+A good start to every account is upgrading ur Serina to 2\*, she's your best friend early on.

 [This google doc](https://docs.google.com/spreadsheets/d/1BO-Uh_CsAOIetPjrNyFy9-7r1a4RAtVwK135bBC3hzM/edit#gid=2128322015) [(image version)](https://imgur.io/a/ejZ2aIG) tells you what good units are to invest into for PvE, just go to the 'Teambuilding' sheet (or click on the imgur).